 Despite our best efforts, it should be emphasised that some documents were not able to be consulted and/or published, particularly as a result of linguistic difficulties or copyright issues.

-The structure of the ePublication
+The structure of the subject file

 Decolonisation in Asia;